 - Our guide for beginners – Compiling Your Family History has many useful tips and is well worth reading.
 You’ll find it in our library and in our online shop.

-- You'll can also download a free guide to UK research from the Federation of FHS here
+- You'll can also download a free guide to starting your Australian research from the Federation of FHS here